 Entertainment

-If your Maltese already has some pretty solid toys, you may not need to replace these for a long time.
-You can find some sturdy and durable chew toys, balls, and obstacle feeders that can keep a dog entertained for months, and you can even have a go at DIYing your own toys to save money.
+If your Maltese already has solid toys, you may not need to replace them for a long time.
+You can find sturdy and durable chew toys, balls, and obstacle feeders that can keep a dog entertained for months, and you can even have a go at DIYing your own toys to save money.

-In addition to toys, your Maltese will go for a few daily walks, which is a crucial part of keeping them entertained, happy, and healthy.
+In addition to toys, your Maltese will need to go for a few daily walks, which is a crucial part of keeping them entertained, happy, and healthy.
 Luckily, this doesn’t cost a thing.

-On the other hand, some choose to subscribe to dog toy box subscription services, which send you a pack of new toys (and sometimes treats) every month or so.
-These cost around $15–$35 per month depending on the service you choose.
+Some owners choose to subscribe to dog toy box subscription services, which send out a pack of new toys (and sometimes treats) every month or so.
+These cost around $15–$35 per month, depending on the service you choose.
 Some are even pricier.

 Total Monthly Cost of Owning a Maltese